builtbykasey/kele/README.md

     require 'kele'

- And that's it!
-Kele is ready to party.

-To start, create a new variable using your Bloc's email and password.
+Create a new variable using your Bloc login email and password.
 Kele will securely post your credentials to Bloc's API for an authentication token!

     kele_client = Kele.new('student@bloc.com', 'SecretPassword')

 ### Retrieving user info

-On irb, use `get_me` method
+On irb, using the `get_me` method users can retrieve user info as JSON and convert it into a Ruby hash.

     kele_client.get_me

-Kele will convert the JSON returned from the API into a Ruby Hash containing information about the user.

 ### Getting Mentor Availability

+With a `mentor_id`, can retrieve mentor's available time with `get_mentor_availability` and convert it into a ruby array.

     kele_client.get_mentor_availability(mentor_id)

-It will return a ruby array of mentor's available time.

 ### Checking Roadmaps and Checkpoints

-With `roadmap_id` and `checkpoint_id`, user can retrieve associated Bloc's roadmap and checkpoint information using `get_roadmap(roadmap_id)` and `get_checkpoint(checkpoint_id)`, respectively
+With `roadmap_id` and `checkpoint_id`, user can retrieve associated Bloc's roadmap and checkpoint information using `get_roadmap(roadmap_id)` and `get_checkpoint(checkpoint_id)`, respectively.

     kele_client.get_roadmap(roadmap_id)
     kele_client.get_checkpoint(checkpoint_id)